reuben-haug/default-python-project-structure-1/README.md

         ```

 2. **Ensure the directory exists**:
-    - Verify that the directory `/workspaces/default-python-project-structure-1/.pixi/envs` exists or update your configuration to point to the correct directory.
+    - Verify that the directory `/workspaces/{{ project_name }}/.pixi/envs` exists or update your configuration to point to the correct directory.

 3. **Verify Python interpreter path**:
     - Ensure that the Python interpreter path set in `.vscode/settings.json` and `.devcontainer/devcontainer.json` is correct and the interpreter is accessible.